GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat/controllers/channel-list-controller/chat-channel-list-controller-delegate.md

 #### Parameters

-  - controller: The controller emitting the change callback.
+  - `controller`: The controller emitting the change callback.
-  - changes: The change to the list of channels.\\
+  - `changes`: The change to the list of channels.\\

 ### controller(\_:​shouldAddNewChannelToList:​)